 Under the influence of alcohol, I was fourth out of five mates to jump off of Seattle’s Montlake Bridge.
 It’s a 58-foot drop from the top of the rail down to the water.
 I was so fearless, I didn’t even hesitate.
 I was the only one injured, because I failed to tuck my left arm in tight.

 Then, two years later, I was in a serious car accident.
 It was a major chain-reaction car-truck smashup on the Interstate 5 at night in rain.
-There were fatalities.
+There were fatalities that I eyewitnessed.
 I walked away with scratches from broken glass, a charlie horsed left thigh, and a hairline fracture from jamming my index finger.
+I still have a small scar an inch over my eye from glass shard.
 The impact was so powerful, it bent the steering wheel column.
 It was probably my youth, my overall body strength and just sheer luck that prevented broken bones or a spinal injury.
 The pileup was a horrifying scene of 15 vehicles and their passengers.
-My car was completely totaled and the passenger door sheared off, and I’m still amazed I walked away relatively unscathed.
+My car was completely totaled and the driver’s door sheared off hitting me on the way.
+I’m still amazed I walked away relatively unscathed.
 By the way, this latest scam they are running about “survivor guilt” is nonsense in my experience.

 These two experiences extinguished my prior youthful fearlessness and resulted in what The Quackery would diagnosis as “phobias.”